 Adjusting taxonomic resolution for 16S rRNA gene sequence region-specific datasets

 A loss in taxonomic resolution is expected when trimming full-length 16S rRNA gene sequences to any variable region.
-If species can no longer be distinguished due to truncation, then sequence misclassification is expected.
-We captured this misclassification by self-classifying each databases’ sequences (using models built from those sequences with 10% error thresholds).
+If species can no longer be distinguished due to truncation, then sequence misclassification or ambiguity is unavoidable.
+We captured this misclassification by self-classifying each databases’ sequence (using models built from those sequences with 10% error thresholds).
 Species annotations were updated using custom scripts merge_models.pl & merging.pl.
 Here, misclassified sequences were evaluated based on their reference species, their classified species, and the total number of sequences from the reference species that were misclassified to the classified species.
 If >5% of a reference species sequences were misclassified to another species in the same genus, all of the sequences from both species were re-annotated as Species1_Species2, resulting in a single model.
 Often, multiple species were not distinguishable using particular variable regions.
 When these concatenated species names exceeded 100 characters, the names were replaced with a cluster number, and a cluster table is provided for each database which indicates the species comprising that cluster.

 Testing classification accuracy of known and novel sequences